Correlation-Assisted Quantized Charge Pumping

 Whereas the pump cycles in Fig.~\ref{fig:pumps}~(a) and (b) demonstrate that charge pumping remains quantized in the order-obstructed phase, Fig.~\ref{fig:pumps}~(c) and (d) illustrate how charge pumping is facilitated by the collective nature of the obstructing order.
-For these two cycles, there is a critical $\tau$ that controls whether or not there is orbital ordering when an infinitessimal seed is added.
+For these two cycles, there is a critical $\tau$ that controls whether or not there is orbital ordering when an infinitesimal seed is added.
 As such, these cycles utilize the spontaneous symmetry breaking of the ground state to minimize reliance on on-site staggered potential $\Delta$.
 In the ordered phase, orbital character of the state is completely determined by the sign of $\Delta$, independent of magnitude.
 Thus, one can exert control over the orbital character (for $\tau$ in the right region) via infinitesimal staggered onsite potential (or any other mechanism which acts as a seed for the order).
 In (c), both times $\tau$ becomes small enough to induce ordering it settles on the same orbital character, resulting in net zero charge pumped.
 In (d) however, $\Delta$ changes sign, leading to four jumps in sublattice occupation (or two pairs of jumps).

-As $|\tau| \rightarrow 0$, the system spontaneously orders before reaching the degeneracy point, avoiding the band-gap closing~\cite{Note4}.
+As $|\tau| \rightarrow 0$, the system spontaneously orders before reaching the degeneracy point, avoiding the band-gap closing~\footnote{Due to finite-size effects, we were forced to used small pinning field $|\Delta| = 10^{-2}$ throughout.
+In the thermodynamic limit however, $\Delta = 0$ would also work (the collective order can be induced by random fluctuations).}.
 Since this spontaneous ordering randomly picks a direction, not all pump cycles will transport net charge, as demonstrated in Fig.~\ref{fig:pumps}~(c).
 If the sign of the order coincides with that of $\tau$ as in Fig.~\ref{fig:pumps}~(d), then charge is indeed transported.
 This illustrates the possibility of quantized charge transport with neither bias nor staggered potential.

-In this example, the correlation-enhancement to charge pumping comes in the form of eliminating the staggered potential, enabling quantized pumping by only varying the hopping anisotropy.
-In general, it operationally means one can non-trivially control charge pumping via a single tunable parameter, greatly increasing feasibility of experimental efforts.
+In this example, the correlation-assistance to charge pumping comes in the form of eliminating the staggered potential, enabling quantized pumping by only varying the hopping anisotropy.
+In general, it operationally means one can non-trivially control charge pumping via a single tunable parameter, greatly increasing feasibility of experimental efforts~\footnote{These correlations also allow us to realize faster pumps, as explicitly illustrated in~\cite{supplement}}.